Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Plugin No Longer Present - I'm notified that certain plugins are missing.
 Is this an issue?**
   - No, unless specifically noted.
 Some plugins may be merged or removed during optimization, which doesn’t affect your save.

-- **Quick Save - Why is there no quick save button?**
-  - This is to prevent reloading to avoid negative outcomes in combat or skill checks.

 - **Ragdolls - Does the Ragdolls mod cause crashes?**
   - No. The Death Throes plugin used here is stable.